-The proposed rate model is consistent with the rating principles in the Corporate Business Plan
+The proposed rate model is consistent with the rating principles in the Corporate Business Plan differential rate category under section 6.35(6)(c) a local government is to give local public notice of its intention to do so.

 To comply with legislative provisions below it is intended to publish notification of the Intent to Levy Differential Rates in the local paper Friday 1st May 2015.
 It is a requirement to allow 21 days for ratepayers to make submissions and to then consider these, if any, prior to budget adoption.